Cruising Q&A

 What's an Excursion

-An excursion is a scheduled tour provided directly by the cruise line, or you choose your own provider and tour at your own risk.
-Excursions offered by the cruise companies are services provided directly by cruise staff, or most usually, services provided by local tour operators and organized by the cruise line.
+An excursion is a scheduled tour provided directly by the cruise line - or you choose your own provider and tour at your own risk.
+Excursions offered by the cruise companies can be services provided directly by cruise staff, or most usually, services provided by local tour operators and organized by the cruise line.
 The one great benefit about scheduling excursions through the cruise line is their guarantee not to leave you at the port if your tour happens to run late.
 If they do leave you, they're responsible for getting you to the next port and take care of you in the meantime.
 On quite a few occasions, we've had to wait for passengers that were late getting back to the ship (up to 2 hours).
 The Captain may or may not wait that long.
 It depends on the itinerary and how costly waiting vs. transporting passengers to the next port will be.
 The excursion staff can sometimes work miracles to get passengers back to the ship before the gangway is pulled.

 Will I get left in port If I'm late getting back to the ship?

-Maybe!
-Getting left at the port due to losing track of time is more common than you think.
+You might!
+Getting left at the port is more common than you think.
 Quite the bummer since you're responsible for your own transportation to the next port.
-They do a good job trying to find you before they leave.
-The Purser's staff takes a head count each and every time you leave the ship and slide your card at the gangway.
+How many times we've stood on our balcony and seen at least one person sprinting to the pier gate security, trying to wave down the ship like a bus and realizing the ship has already pulled away.
+One time we went back to the pier after moving about 100 yards but that's not always possible at every port.
+The cruise staff do their job by trying to located you before the ship leaves.
+The Purser's staff takes a head count, each and every time you leave the ship and slide your card at the gangway.
 If the computer doesn't have you checked in, they will make announcements on the PA system asking you to check-in.
 They run the announcement, and contact any cabin mates in hopes of finding you.
 After some attempts to help you, they pull the gangway.
-How many times we've stood on our balcony and seen at least one person sprinting to the pier gate security, realizing the ship has already pulled away.
-One time we went back to the pier after moving about 100 yards but that's not always possible at every port.
 If you're unsure about your cruise line policy, call them up and ask them what it is.
-We can only imagine the shock and feeling of abandonment one must feel as they watch their ship sail away.